syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Diacritic-Sensitivity.md

 # Diacritic Sensitivity

 The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with English characters from an en-US keyboard.
-Users can enable or disable the diacritic sensitivity with the `IgnoreDiacritic` property.
-In the below code example we have illustrate how to enables the diacritic sensitivity so that items in the suggestion list get populated by entering any diacritic character of that alphabet.
+Users can enable or disable the diacritic sensitivity using the `IgnoreDiacritic` property.
+The following code example demonstrates how to enable the diacritic sensitivity.
+The items in the suggestion list will be populated by entering any diacritic character of that alphabet.

 {% tabs %}